23lollo/Pc-Optimizer/README.md

 ## Optimizer

-1.Open the program and set the settings as in the images below.
+1.Open the program,in the images below there is a lot of features that you can change.

 ![alt](https://raw.githubusercontent.com/hellzerg/optimizer/master/images/1.PNG)
 ![alt](https://raw.githubusercontent.com/hellzerg/optimizer/master/images/2.PNG)